pronobis/libspn-keras/libspn/tests/results/README.md

 #### CPU

-- custom is the fastest, a bit faster than slice, but much more than gather_nd
+- custom and slice perform the same, much better than gather_nd
 - slice and gather_nd build larger graphs than custom

 #### GPU

 - int32 much slower than int64 (particularly for dgx1) for gather_nd and custom, but not slice
 - custom is always much faster than gather_nd and build smaller graphs
-- custom is faster than slice for int64 indices, but can be 2x slower for int32 indices
+- custom is roughly equivalent to slice for int64 indices, but can be 2x slower for int32 indices
 - slice makes more ops and setup time

 #### Result